Exploring Modularity of Agentic Systems for Drug Discovery: Introduction

 \section{Introduction}

-Drug discovery is a complex, multidisciplinary field \cite{szymanski2011adaptation} that has increasingly integrated artificial intelligence (AI) over the past several decades.
-AI in the pharmaceutical industry has evolved from basic modeling tools in the 1980s to powerful machine learning systems capable of analyzing complex datasets by the end of the 20th century \cite{serrano2024artificial}.
-With continued progress in deep learning and access to vast chemical datasets, AI continuously developed and now significantly enhances the drug discovery and development processes \cite{gargartificial}.
-The next step in AI for drug discovery is anticipated to be the development of research collaborators.
-These collaborators no longer rely on humans to specify each step and manually transfer the output from one tool to the other, but think along, automate workflows, and ask for input when needed.
-LLM-based agents that use cheminformatic tools are beginning to bring this to reality \cite{gao2025pharmagents,inoue2024drugagent,kim2025mt}.
+Drug discovery is a complex, multidisciplinary field \cite{szymanski2011adaptation} that has increasingly integrated artificial intelligence (AI) over the past several decades \cite{serrano2024artificial}.
+The next step in AI for drug discovery is anticipated to be the development of research collaborators, which no longer rely on humans to specify each step and manually transfer the output from one tool to the other, but think independently, automate workflows, and ask for input when needed.
+LLM-based agents that use cheminformatic tools are starting to bring this to reality \cite{gao2025pharmagents,inoue2024drugagent,kim2025mt}.

-The progress in large language models (LLMs) in the last few years has been remarkable.
-Nevertheless, while the reasoning frameworks enhance logical coherence, they lack chemical intuition \cite{cui2025can}.
-In the domain of chemistry, challenges for LLMs remain, such as the use of chemical language \cite{jang2025improving}, especially in the form of SMILES strings (Simplified Molecular Input Line Entry System) \cite{weininger1988smiles} strings, which encode molecular structures as text.
-One of the reasons is that in articles molecules are often described with their common name, IUPAC name and not with SMILES strings, meaning that the training data of most foundational LLM models contains relatively few SMILES strings \cite{klinger2008detection}.
-Additionally, in SMILES notation, atoms that are close together in the molecular structure are not necessarily close to each other in the text representation (see Figure \ref{fig:SMILES}).
-Also, a molecule can have multiple valid SMILES representations and hydrogen atoms are not explicitly represented.
-Importantly, models do not have an inherent understanding of SMILES; instead, they treat them as ordinary characters, which adds to the challenge \cite{guo2023can}.
-Navigating the molecular structure and predicting chemical properties is notoriously hard for an LLM \cite{liu2024moleculargpt}.
-To mitigate the shortcomings of LLMs in chemistry, researchers have begun to augment LLMs with specialized chemistry tools.
+The progress in LLMs and their reasoning has been remarkable \cite{Zhang2025-nj}.
+While the reasoning frameworks enhance logical coherence, they lack chemical intuition \cite{cui2025can}.
+Chemical language is often challenging for LLMs \cite{jang2025improving}, especially in SMILES (Simplified Molecular Input Line Entry System) \cite{weininger1988smiles} strings, which encode molecular structures as text.
+Reasons for this include that molecules are more often described with their common name or IUPAC name than with SMILES strings, resulting in relatively few SMILES strings in the training data of most foundational LLMs \cite{klinger2008detection}.
+Additionally, atoms close in the molecular structure are not necessarily close to each other in the text representation, making it more challenging for the LLM to navigate the structure of the molecule (see Figure \ref{fig:SMILES}).
+Importantly, language models do not have an inherent understanding of SMILES and instead treat them as ordinary characters, which adds to the challenge \cite{guo2023can}.
+To mitigate the shortcomings of LLMs, researchers have begun to augment LLMs with specialized chemistry tools.